PatrickJonak/FinanceApp/README.md

 #### Financeapp.Server

-1. Create a Dockerfile with the following contents ([source](https://github.com/dotnet/dotnet-docker/blob/main/samples/aspnetapp/Dockerfile)):
+1. Create the `Dockerfile` in `Financeapp\Financeapp.Server` with the following contents, if it doesn't exist ([source](https://github.com/dotnet/dotnet-docker/blob/main/samples/aspnetapp/Dockerfile)):

     ```dockerfile